 - District-approved language examination with a passing score

-District-approved language examinations will be scheduled and proctored by individual schools in coordination with the CCSD Curriculum and Professional Development Division.
+District-approved language examinations will be scheduled and proctored by individual schools in coordination with the CCSD Curriculum and Instruction Division.

 - Seal of Recognition